 Serotonin “the feel-good hormone” or 5-hydroxytryptamine is an amino neurotransmitter.
 Serotonin is mostly found in the gastrointestinal tract, blood platelets, and the central nervous system.

-The lack of daylight can also adversely disrupt serotonin levels leading to depression, irritability, low self-esteem, panic attacks, poor sleep, and obsessiveness.
+Lack of daylight can also adversely disrupt serotonin levels, leading to depression, irritability, low self-esteem, panic attacks, poor sleep, and obsessiveness.